QuizCure

 lambda parameters: expression

-Let's understand with following single line example for adding two number
+Let's understand with following single-line example for adding two numbers

 def add(x, y):